irworkshop/fec2file/README.md

 ### 6. Add committee / candidate names

-The raw files include committee ids, but it's helpful for users to have the committee and candidate name (if there is one).
+The schedule output files include committee ids, but it's helpful for users to have the committee and candidate name (if applicable).
 This annotates the schedule a and b .csv files with this info.
+It adds to the overall file size, so it may not be helpful for all uses.

-`$python read_filings_from_amended_headers.py`
+`$python match_skeds_to_committees.py`